Jsong1836/Composite-Stress-Index/README.md

 6 segments of financial market requires 18 sub-indexes by following rules:

 1. data avaiability, preferably daily or weekly
 2. sub-indexes are constructed in a way that their correlation becomes high during a high market stress period and they can represent market-wide developments.
-A good example is Libor or Euribor that skyrocketed in August 2007 as a money market stress.
+A good example is Libor or Euribor that skyrocketed in August 2007 that can be viewed as a money market dysfunction.
 3. all sub-indexes have sufficiently long historical data for statistical robustess.

 The main issue to calculate the composite stress index is data availability.
 Since european indexes start from 1999 and a series of crisis is rare events, it is hard to define when a crisis actually begun.
 Therefore, 2 or 3 regimes-switch models are used to recognize these regime changes.
 Because of ths index's statistical design, a high market stress can distort the previous shape, which can be interpreted as higher market stress than historical market stress.